tls-check/TLS-Check/README.md

 ### Short summary

-    tls-check-parallel.pl --files=path/to/domain-file.txt --outfile=result/my-result.csv
+    tls-check-parallel.pl --files=path/to/domain-file.txt --outfile=results/my-result.csv
-    csv-result-to-summary.pl result/my-result.csv > result/summary.csv
+    csv-result-to-summary.pl results/my-result.csv > result/summary.csv

 You may also run it without parameter, then it gets input from STDIN and writes the result to STDOUT.

 csv-result-to-summary.pl is a hack to extract the most important results and create an easy to read CSV, which can be used with LibreOffice, Excel, Numbers, … But at the moment the descriptions of the summary are in german.

-You can also use the full result, but it's hard to read.
+You can also use the full result (which is also CSV), but it's harder to read.

 ### More detailed usage